ShouvikSaha504/Health-Insurance-Cross-Sell-Prediction/README.md

 Our client, an insurance company, currently offers health insurance to its customers.
 They now seek assistance in developing a model to predict whether these policyholders from the past year might also be interested in purchasing vehicle insurance from the company.

-To explain, an insurance policy is a financial arrangement where a company promises to compensate for certain types of loss, damage, illness, or death in exchange for a regular premium payment.
-For example, you might pay an annual premium of Rs.
-5000 for health insurance coverage of Rs.
-200,000.
-If you were to fall ill and require hospitalization within that year, the insurance provider would cover the costs up to Rs.
-200,000.
-The reason a company can offer such high coverage despite the relatively low premium is based on probabilities: not every policyholder will require such extensive care, so the risk is shared among many.

-Similarly, vehicle insurance works in the same way.
-Customers pay an annual premium to the insurance provider, who then offers compensation in case of an accident.

 Developing a model to predict which customers might be interested in vehicle insurance is crucial for our client.
 It will enable them to tailor their communication strategy effectively, optimize their business model, and enhance revenue.

-To build this predictive model, we will use information about customer demographics (e.g., gender, age, region), vehicle details (e.g., vehicle age, damage status), and policy information (e.g., premium amount, sales channel).
+To build this predictive model, we used information about customer demographics (e.g., gender, age, region), vehicle details (e.g., vehicle age, damage status), and policy information (e.g., premium amount, sales channel).

 ## Dataset Description